charliecalvert/CloudNotes/Assignments/FunctionThis.md

             '**/node_modules/**', '**/components/**'
         ],
         reporter: require('jshint-stylish'),
-        strict: false,   /// WE CHANGED THIS LINE TO FALSE
+        strict: false,   // WE CHANGED THIS LINE TO FALSE
+        validthis: true, // WE NEED THIS TOO
         jasmine: true
     }
 },
 ```

+## Specs

 Let's look at some tests: